paigeweber13/fine-hardware-visualization/README.md

  - minimal example of likwid: `make run-tests/likwid-minimal`
  - minimal example of the fhv performance monitor: `make run-tests/fhv-minimal`
  - convolution: `cd convolution-fast && make test`
+ - fhv benchmarks: `make bin/fhv` and then `bin/fhv -s 100000` or the like.
+   Note that sometimes has problems with "stopping non-started region", seems to be when you run benchmark-all.
+This is noted in the section "problems to fix"

 # Usage Notes
  - Region names must not have spaces